 - Parodied in The Macbeth Murder Mystery by James Thurber.
 "At first I suspected Banquo.
 And then, of course, he was the second person killed.
 That was good right in there, that part.
 The person you suspect of the first murder should always be the second victim."

 - In the Lost episode "The Other 48 Days", Nathan was suspected of being a spy from the Others.
 He was murdered by the real spy, Goodwin, who hid the body and let the other survivors believe that he had escaped.
 In this case, the action was justified in the dialogue, as he was worried that further interrogation from Ana Lucia would eventually prove that she had the wrong guy.

-- Done repeatedly in Forensic Drama series such as CSI: Crime Scene Investigation and Bones.
+- Done repeatedly in Forensic Drama series such as CSI and Bones.

 - Done similarly in a Ten Little Murder Victims episode of Remington Steele.

 - Ditto for a similar episode of the television program The Wild Wild West, "The Night of the Tontine".